What to buy and how to shop smart in the sales

 Best ways to pay in the Boxing Day and January sales

-Our experts explain all the ways you can save money by earning cash back on your January sales shopping.
+Our experts explain all the ways you can save money by earning cash back on your sales shopping and bag yourself an even bigger bargain.

-It's easy to get caught up in the January sales excitement and spend more than you planned, but you could save, and even earn, money by carefully selecting how you pay.
+It's easy to get caught up in the excitement of the sales and spend more than you planned, but you could save, and even earn, money by carefully selecting how you pay.

 Here's how you can earn money through cash back credit cards and get serious discounts courtesy of cash back websites.